 In his theory, a stimulus triggers the Nav1.7 channel to allow sodium ions to pass through, which then enables messages of stinging, soreness, or scalding to register in the brain.
 When the trigger subsides, Nav1.7 closes.
 In those with certain mutations in their Nav1.7 channels, sensations that typically wouldn’t register with the brain are instead translated into extreme pain.

 In 2004, Dr. Waxman’s team was searching for subjects with some form of inherited pain so they could determine exactly how the Nav1.7 channel worked to either cause or dampen painful sensations.
 That same year, scientists in a Beijing lab published the results of their study of a Chinese family afflicted with man on fire, in which they linked the disorder to mutations in a single sodium channel gene, SCN9A.
 When Dr. Waxman spotted the article, he directed his team to find families with erythromelalgia.
 Pam Costa’s was the first.

 Dr. Waxman’s team gathered DNA from 17 of Pam’s cousins, aunts, and uncles who suffered from erythromelalgia and sequenced their genes to find the mutations.
-Then the team introduced the mutations into DNA that encoded normal sodium channels and tracked how these channels
+Then the team introduced the mutations into DNA that encoded normal sodium channels and tracked how these channels responded to stimuli.